tenessy0570/telegram_news_bot/readme.md

 # Get list of resources.
 You can choose on of them to retrieve news from.

 /set_resource <name>
-# Set resource as your preferrable.
+# Set resource as your preferable.

 /update_n <number>
 # Set user's N value (1 <= N <= 10).